-- 1. Select Profiles.

-- The profile name list opens.

-- 2. Select a profile from the existing list.

-- 3. Select Interface > Port Channels.

-4. If there is a port channel already configured, review the existing settings and current status:
+- 2. Select a profile from the existing list. - 3.
+Select Interface > Port Channels. - 4.
+If there is a port channel already configured, review the existing settings and current status:

-Name Displays the port channel's numerical identifier assigned to it when it was created.
-The numerical name cannot be modified as part of the edit process Туре Displays whether the type is port channel Description Lists a short description (64 characters maximum) describing the port channel or differentiating it from others with similar configurations Admin Status A green checkmark defines the listed port channel as active and currently activated with the profile.
+Displays the port channel's numerical identifier assigned to it when it was created.
+The numerical name cannot be modified as part of the edit process Туре Displays whether the type is port channel

+Description Lists a short description (64 characters maximum) describing the port channel or differentiating it from others with similar configurations Admin Status A green checkmark defines the listed port channel as active and currently activated with the profile.
 A red "X" defines the port channel as currently deactivated and not available for use.
 The interface status can be modified with the port channel configuration as required

-Port Channels Basic Configuration on page 90

-Port Channels Switching Configuration on page 91

-Port Channels Security Configuration on page 93

-Port Channels Spanning Tree Configuration on page 93
+Port Channels Basic Configuration on page 91 Port Channels Switching Configuration on page 92 Port Channels Security Configuration on page 93 Port Channels Spanning Tree Configuration on page 93